primus/primus/README.md

 primus.library();
 ```

+Which returns the client-side library as a string (which can then be minified or
-Which returns the client-side library.
-It's not minified as that is out of the
+even have more code added to it).
+It's does not come pre-minified as that is out
-scope of this project.
+of the scope of this project.
 You can store this on a CDN or on your static server.
-Do
-whatever you want with it, but remember to regenerate it every time you change
+Do whatever you want with it, but remember to regenerate it every time you change
 Primus server options.
 This is important because some properties of the client
 are set using the server configuration.
 For example if you change the
 `pathname`, the client should be regenerated to reflect that change and work